Monomial warm inflation revisited: Phenomenological analysis and constraints

 \subsection{Comparison to earlier works}

 Some of the combinations of $\Gamma(\phi,T)$ and $V(\phi)$ that we have considered have also been studied in previous works.
-In this section we discuss how our procedure and results compare to those works, highlighting the most important differences.
+In this section we discuss how our procedure and results compare to some of those works, highlighting the most important differences.

 Reference \cite{Benetti:2016jhf} considered the four possible combinations of $V\propto \phi^n$, $n=4,6$ and $\Gamma$ proportional to $T$ or $T^3/\phi^2$.
 The quartic potential was considered with $\Gamma\propto T$ in \cite{Bastero-Gil:2017wwl} and with $\Gamma\propto T^3/\phi^2$ in \cite{Arya:2017zlb}.
 The latter work was complemented in \cite{Arya:2018sgw} with the possibilities previously studied in \cite{Benetti:2016jhf} that we have just mentioned.
 These four papers \cite{Benetti:2016jhf,Bastero-Gil:2017wwl,Arya:2017zlb,Arya:2018sgw} used Planck 2015 data \cite{Planck:2015fie} to do Monte Carlo samplings of (some) of the parameters of each model.
-The case $V\propto\phi^4$, $\Gamma\propto T$ had been considered earlier in \cite{Bastero-Gil:2016qru}, where predictions for the plane $r$-$n_s$ where obtained and compared to Planck 2015 bounds.
+The case $V\propto\phi^4$, $\Gamma\propto T$ had been considered earlier in \cite{Bastero-Gil:2016qru}, where predictions for the plane $\{r,n_s\}$ were obtained and compared to Planck 2015 bounds.
 A subsequent analysis taking into account theoretical constraints in a specific field theory implementation was done in \cite{Bastero-Gil:2018uep}.
-The amplitude of the primordial scalar spectrum was obtained in these papers using ad hoc fitting formulas that originate from \cite{Ramos:2013nsa,Bastero-Gil:2014jsa}.
-This type of fitting formula has been widely used in the context of warm inflation since its inception.
-In the case of $V \propto \phi^4$ and $\Gamma \propto T$ it reads as follows (see e.g.\ \cite{Bastero-Gil:2017wwl}):

-with $G(Q) = 1+0.0185\,Q^{2.315}+0.335\,Q^{1.364}$ \cite{Bastero-Gil:2016qru}.
-The quantities $H$, $Q$, $\dot\phi$ and $T$ are evaluated at horizon-crossing.
-In this expression, $n_{\rm BE} = (\exp(H/T)-1)^{-1}$ is a correction that has been argued to come from {occupation numbers of inflaton-fluctuation momentum modes thermalized with the radiation plasma}~\cite{Ramos:2013nsa}.
-Whereas in \cite{Benetti:2016jhf,Arya:2017zlb,Arya:2018sgw} this correction was included, the results of \cite{Bastero-Gil:2016qru,Bastero-Gil:2017wwl} were obtained with and without it.
-In Sec.\,\ref{sec:stoch} we argue that the use of this correction is actually not warranted.
-The function $G(Q)$ is the truly ad-hoc part of the fitting function,\footnote{Other combinations of $V$ and $\Gamma$ are fitted in the literature with other $G(Q)$ with a similar structure but different numerical coefficients.} being the rest of it (excluding $n_{\rm BE}$) an approximate analytic expression.
-In limit of $Q$ going to zero, the standard slow-roll expression is recovered.
-In Sec.\,\ref{sec:analyticalestimates} we discuss in detail an analytic approximation for the power spectrum that performs significantly better than \eq{approxWIc}, see the green curve in Figure \ref{fig:comparewithprevious} (left).